balaji1974/spring-ai/README.md

 4. Their is a docker compose.yaml file.
-Modifiy it to set db user, password and exposed port, in our case 5432
+Modifiy it to set db user, password and exposed port for two service pgvector and mongodb
 services:
   pgvector:
     image: 'pgvector/pgvector:pg16'
-    container_name: 'vector-db'
+    container_name: 'pgvector-db'
     environment:
       - 'POSTGRES_DB=mydatabase'
       - 'POSTGRES_PASSWORD=secret'